Treatment for Human Bites

 What is the treatment for human bites?

-Remain calm and reassure your child that you can help.
-Your child's healthcare provider will talk with you about specific treatment for a human bite.
+Your healthcare provider will talk with you about specific treatment for a human bite.
 Treatment may include:

 If the bite is bleeding, apply pressure to it with a clean bandage, cloth, or towel to stop the bleeding.